-Whether a traveler has visited Europe before or is setting off for the first time, the continent is full of incredible culture, history and heritage.
+Whether a traveler has visited Europe before or is setting off for the first time, Traveling Europe’s Cities offers incredible culture, history and heritage.
 From Russia in the East to Portugal in the far west, Norway in the snowy north to the southern boot of Italy, the landmass is replete with myriad fascinating nations.

 Indeed, it can sometimes be a little overwhelming to figure out where to begin!